Heart rate: Maximum heart rate

 The maximum heart rate (HRmax) is the age-related highest number of beats per minute of the heart when reaching a point of exhaustion without severe problems through exercise stress.

 In general it is loosely estimated as 220 minus one's age.

-It generally decreases with age.
+The maximum heart rate decreases with aging regardless of fitness, gender or diet.
 Since HRmax varies by individual, the most accurate way of measuring any single person's HRmax is via a cardiac stress test.
 In this test, a person is subjected to controlled physiologic stress (generally by treadmill or bicycle ergometer) while being monitored by an electrocardiogram (ECG).
 The intensity of exercise is periodically increased until certain changes in heart function are detected on the ECG monitor, at which point the subject is directed to stop.
 Typical duration of the test ranges ten to twenty minutes.

-The theoretical maximum heart rate of a human is 300 bpm, however there have been multiple cases where this theoretical upper limit has been exceeded.
-The fastest human ventricular conduction rate recorded to this day is a conducted tachyarrhythmia with ventricular rate of 480 beats per minute, which is comparable to the heart rate of a mouse.

 Adults who are beginning a new exercise regimen are often advised to perform this test only in the presence of medical staff due to risks associated with high heart rates.

+The theoretical maximum heart rate of a human is 300 bpm; however, there have been multiple cases where this theoretical upper limit has been exceeded.
+The fastest human ventricular conduction rate recorded to this day is a conducted tachyarrhythmia with ventricular rate of 600 beats per minute, which is comparable to the heart rate of a mouse.

-For general purposes, a formula is often employed to estimate a person's maximum heart rate.
-However, these predictive formulas have been criticized as inaccurate because they generalized population-averages and usually focus on a person's age and do not even take normal resting pulse rate into consideration.
-It is well-established that there is a "poor relationship between maximal heart rate and age" and large standard deviations relative to predicted heart rates.
+For general purposes, a number of formulas are used to estimate HRmax.
+However, these predictive formulas have been criticized as inaccurate because they only produce generalized population-averages and may deviate significantly from the actual value.
 (See § Limitations.)

-A number of formulas are used to estimate HRmax.

 Haskell & Fox (1970)

-Notwithstanding later research, the most widely cited formula for HRmax (which contains no reference to any standard deviation) is still:
+Notwithstanding later research, the most widely cited formula for HRmax is still: